-The minor in Worship Arts: Music Pastor is designed to acquaint the student with the fundamentals and ministry aspects of this discipline.
-Areas covered include theory and conducting, as well as private lessons and ensembles.
-A student completing this minor should be able to assist in a church music program and be a good worship leader.
+The minor in Worship Leading is designed to acquaint the student with the fundamentals and ministry aspects of this discipline.
+Areas covered include theory and conducting.
+A student who has completed this minor should be able to assist in a church music program and be a good worship leader.